trozware/ZonePet/ReadMe.txt

 Will not change more than once every 5 minutes, unless you lose your pet.
 If you do not have any pets from a zone or only a few, you will get a random pet instead.

-v 2.0.0:
+v 2.0.1: A locked pet will now always be re-summoned when you dismount. v 2.0.0:
   New features: summon previous pet, lock in the current pet or search by name.
   To go back your previous pet, type '/zp back' or Shift + Left-click the MiniMap button.